TMJ & Sleep Therapy Centre

 Request an Appointment Click to Call

-There are a lot of practices that you can take to get better sleep and ease your kaw pain.
-Some of these include:
+There are a lot of practices that you can take to get better sleep and ease your jaw pain while sleeping.
+Let’s discuss the most common sleeping positions and whether or not they’re a good choice for TMJ:

-• Sleeping on your stomach.
-This is possibly the worst sleeping position for easing TMJ pain.
+• Sleep on your stomach.
+This is possibly the worst TMJ sleeping position for easing TMJ pain.
 Your spine is out of alignment, and pushing your face into your pillow puts a lot of pressure on those precious jaw joints--which will lead to gritting your teeth and clenching your jaw.

-• Laying on Your Side.
+• Lay on your side.
 Depending on the pillow you use, sleeping on your side can put your head and neck out of alignment, leading to TMJ pain in the morning and the day.

-• On Your Back.
+• Consider your back.
 If you suffer from TMJ pain, lying on your back is by far your best option.
 Your neck and back stay in good alignment and no pressure is put on your jaw.
-Sleeping on your back can seem uncomfortable at first and feel unnatural, but as you train yourself to fall asleep in this position you will definitely feel the results.
+Sleeping on your back can seem uncomfortable at first and feel unnatural, but as you train yourself to fall asleep in this position you will notice less jaw pain when lying down and definitely feel the results.

 Why Is TMJ Worse at Night?